CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 * Master Key System: Each device backup has an individual key, but can also be opened by a master key.
 This has the advantage that the expense of key management is lower.
 But it has the disadvantage that such systems are more expensive to buy.
 Most notebooks, but also many other devices, have a small opening marked with a chain or lock icon ("Kensington Lock").
 This opening (approximately 3 x 7 mm) is located on the side or rear of the device.
 There is a wide range of cable retainers and other products that use this opening for securing devices.

-In the case of cable fuses, a cable loop must then be placed around a solid object near the device, and the associated lock must be pulled through the resulting tab and locked.
+In the case of cable fuses, a cable loop must then be placed around a solid object in the vicinity of the device, and the associated lock must be pulled through the resulting tab and closed.

 For devices that do not have this opening or where it is not strong enough, there are backup products where a sturdy plate is glued to the device.
 At this then the security cable is attached.